How to reset an Apple Watch: Unpairing from an iPhone and restoring factory settings

 - Tap the ‘i’ icon next to the Apple Watch you wish to reset.

-- You should now see ‘Unpair Apple Watch’ at the bottom of the page – select it.
+- You should now see ‘Unpair Apple Watch’ at the bottom of the page—select it.

-- Next, you will need to enter your Apple ID password to disable Activation Lock, after which you can finish the process by tapping ‘Unpair’.
+- Next, you will need to enter your Apple ID password to disable the Activation Lock, after which you can finish the process by tapping ‘Unpair’.

 Resetting the Apple Watch without the paired iPhone

-To reset the Apple Watch without an iPhone, go from Settings > General > Reset > Erase All Content and Settings.
+To reset the Apple Watch without an iPhone, go to Settings > General > Reset > Erase All Content and Settings.
+If you have a passcode set up, you’ll need to enter it before proceeding further.